Rhode Island Fire Safety Code Board of Appeal and Review

 Executive Director: W. Keith Burlingame, Esq.

-Assistant Administrative Officer: Kathleen Hague / Administrative Assistant: Desiree M. Campanini
+Assistant Administrative Officer: Kathy Hague / Administrative Assistant: Desiree M. Campanini

 ACCESS TO PUBLIC RECORDS